Cooper-Frye sampling with short-range repulsion: Method

 For the case of hard-core potential~\eqref{eq:VHC} the probability density $\tilde P^{\rm coord}(\{\bvar r_i\})$ in Eq.~\eqref{eq:Pcoord} vanishes if any pair of particles overlap, i.e. if $|r_i - r_j| < \sigma$ for any $(i,j)$ pair.
 In all other cases, $\tilde P^{\rm coord}(\{\bvar r_i\}) = 1$.

-It follows that the system configuration can be sampled by the following algorithm involving a rejection sampling step: \begin{enumerate} \item The coordinates of $N$ particles are sampled uniformly from the given (cubic) volume. \item If, for any $(i,j)$ pair of particles they overlap, i.e. $|r_i - r_j| < \sigma$, the configuration is rejected, and one goes back to step 1. \item The momenta of the particles are sampled from the Maxwell-Boltzmann distribution. \end{enumerate} The procedure can be further sped up by combining steps 1 and 2: If a newly sampled particle overlaps with any of the previously sampled particles, the configuration can be rejected outright, without the need to sample any of the remaining particles.
+It follows that the system configuration can be sampled by the following algorithm involving a rejection sampling step: \begin{enumerate} \item The coordinates of $N$ particles are sampled uniformly from the given (cubic) volume. \item If, for any $(i,j)$ pair of particles, they overlap, i.e., $|r_i - r_j| < \sigma$, the configuration is rejected, and one goes back to step 1. \item The momenta of the particles are sampled from the Maxwell-Boltzmann distribution. \end{enumerate} The procedure can be further sped up by combining steps 1 and 2: If a newly sampled particle overlaps with any previously sampled particles, the configuration can be rejected outright without needing to sample any remaining particles.